 The second approach (CtxPool) is similar to previous work on context-aware NMT (e.g., (Stojanovski and Fraser, 2018; Zhang et al., 2018)).
 The model is outlined in Figure 2.
 It first creates a compact representation of the context by applying max or average pooling over the context with certain window and stride sizes.
 The intuition is similar to DomEmb, but pooling over a window provides a more granular representation.
-We use the concatenation of all context sentences (separated by <SEP>) as input to CtxPool, essentially treating them as a single sentence.
+We use the concatenation of all context sentences (separated by <SEP>) as input to CtxPool.